 1-2 tablespoons olive oil, or as needed

-2 bunches dandelions, stemmed, rinsed, and chopped coarsely
+2 bunches dandelion greens, stemmed, rinsed, and coarsely chopped

 2-3 cloves garlic, peeled and de-germed, minced

-1 cup of liquid (water, vegetable stock, or a mixture.
-Apple juice is a variation as well)
+1 cup of liquid (water, vegetable stock, or a mixture; apple juice works nicely too)

 1 teaspoon vinegar (sherry, white balsamic, or cider)